 Many Republicans very much favor abortion and are against the religious voters on many other social issues.
 If religious voters express support for Republican economic policies the Republicans will argue that we have to compromise to win, and since we all agree on economic issues, abortion and the social issues should be sacrificed.
 This is not a theoretical problem, it has frequently happened in the past.

-So favor what your faith tells you to favor, oppose what your faith tells you to oppose.
-In politics as in everything else it is God that we serve.
+So support what your faith tells you to support, oppose what your faith tells you to oppose.
+Do not hide your values to be nice, or get along.
+In politics, as in everything else, it is God that we serve.

 Tell me what you think.
 Here is my contact information..

 Last updated April 10, 2020